AdobeDocs/document-cloud-learn.en/help/acrobat/use-cases/lob/sales/sales-insights.md

 ---
 # Turn customer intelligence into winning sales assets

-Learn how sales teams can gather customer insights, collaborate in a shared workspace, and turn validated intelligence into on‑brand presentations and proposals—faster and with greater confidence.
+Learn how sales teams can gather customer insights, collaborate in a shared workspace, and turn validated intelligence into on‑brand presentations and proposals — faster and with greater confidence.
 This use case is designed to be completed in sequence, with each video building on the previous step.

 **Best for:** Account executives, sales managers, deal teams, and anyone preparing customer‑facing sales materials for meetings, presentations, or proposals.